 Learning goals might even reach into the future, and they can dovetail nicely with personal goals of your team.
 You can ask your employees what they’d like to learn in the next month, quarter, or year, and then provide them with training opportunities to get there.

-Some employees are afraid they’ll feel isolated by working on a computer and won’t be able to meet the other people in the course.
+Some employees are afraid they’ll feel isolated during an e-learning program because they won’t be able to meet the other people in the course.
 In feedback we’ve received in our courses, we’ve found just the opposite.

-One woman, for instance, said she met many more people than she does when she’s in a live training.
+One woman, for instance, said she met many more people in her online courses than she does when she’s in a live training.
 In a conference room, she talks only to the people sitting on either side of her, but online, she had lengthy and meaningful discourse with everyone in the course.

 Online courses are also easily adapted, so you can offer support materials that do relate well to the community.
 You can ask participants to share personal stories with the group and provide lists of local resources and agencies that they will find useful.
 The best courses are the ones that reflect the people taking them.

 The success of your e-learning program begins when you address any challenges your staff may fear.

 The best way to address any fear is to acknowledge it, so your staff knows you’re taking them seriously, and then provide examples and evidence to make them feel more at ease.
 After the first week, most participants will wonder why they were ever worried in the first place.

 Originally published June 6, 2014, updated October 11, 2021.